mdancho84/mdancho84.github.io/_drafts/the-data-science-career-path.md

 ![](/assets/job_salaries_by_role.jpg)

+<p class="text-center date">Data Science Job Salaries (Glassdoor 2022)</p>

 We can see from the table that in general Data Science, Machine Learning, and NLP (Natural Language Processing) being compensated 40% more than Business Analyst positions.

-So it's clear that you want to avoid Business Analyst (more on this in a minute).
+So it's clear that you want to _avoid_ Business Analyst (more on this in a minute).

-We can also see that depending on your interest (general data science vs specialized NLP) that there tends to be more pay for more specialization.
+We can also see that depending on your interest (general data science vs specialized NLP) that there tends to be _more pay_ _for more specialization_.

 But, we'll also see that pay will increase as your position changes from entry-level to senior/lead data scientist (coming shortly, hang in there).